Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Related Work

 \subsection{Usage of NLP in Customer Service QA}

 Early customer-service QA systems relied on retrieval and embedding-based methods.
-For example, \citep{wang-etal-2017-telecom} proposed a hybrid system combining BM25 keyword search with Word2Vec and Doc2Vec embeddings, enhanced by a k-nearest neighbor classifier for intent awareness and answer re-ranking.
+For example, \citep{wang-etal-2017-telecom} proposed a hybrid system combining BM25 keyword search, a probabilistic ranking algorithm based on term frequency and document relevance with Word2Vec and Doc2Vec embeddings, enhanced by a k-nearest neighbor classifier for intent awareness and answer re-ranking.
 While effective in structured settings, these approaches lacked advanced contextual understanding and struggled to maintain dialogue continuity across multiple exchanges.
-Subsequent research introduced progressively more advanced paradigms, evolving from retrieval-based systems to transformer models, large language models and more recently small language models.
+Subsequent research introduced progressively more advanced paradigms, evolving from retrieval-based systems to transformer models, LLMs and more recently SLMs.
 This overall progression of customer-service QA research is illustrated in Figure~\ref{fig:evolutionQA}.

 The introduction of the transformer architecture made a significant advance in conversational modeling \citep{vaswani2023attentionneed}.
 Pre-trained sequence-to-sequence models trained on large-scale datasets, such as customer support tweets, were adapted to domain-specific chatbots and deployed on social robots like Temi and Pepper \citep{bird2022improvingcustomerservicechatbots}.
-Encoder-decoder models such as T5 and Flan-T5 further improved robustness to diverse queries through fine-tuning.
-More recent work showed that retrieval-augmented generation approaches using models such as LLaMA, Gemma and Mistral achieved higher accuracy on reworded questions but incurred slower inference and increased system complexity \citep{11018908}.
+Encoder-decoder models such as T5 \citep{raffel2023exploringlimitstransferlearning} and Flan-T5 \citep{chung2022scalinginstructionfinetunedlanguagemodels} both introduced by Google further improved robustness to diverse queries through fine-tuning.
+More recent work showed that retrieval-augmented generation approaches using models such as LLaMA (by Meta), Gemma (by Google) and Mistral (by Mistral AI) achieved higher accuracy on reworded questions but incurred slower inference and increased system complexity \citep{11018908}.

-As LLMs became dominant, research increasingly focused on efficient adaptation strategies. \citet{ilse2024comparative} compared full fine-tuning, LoRA-based parameter-efficient tuning and domain-adaptive pretraining on models such as GPT-4, Gemini and LLaMA-2.
-Domain-adaptive pretraining has obtained the strongest performance, while LoRA enabled faster and more resource-efficient adaptation, underscoring the importance of parameter-efficient fine-tuning for real-time customer-service deployment.
+As LLMs became dominant, research increasingly focused on efficient adaptation strategies. \citet{ilse2024comparative} compared full fine-tuning, LoRA-based parameter-efficient tuning (Low-Rank Adaptation) and domain-adaptive pre-training on models such as GPT-4, Gemini and LLaMA-2 (Meta).
+Domain-adaptive pre-training has obtained the strongest performance, while LoRA enabled faster and more resource-efficient adaptation, underscoring the importance of parameter-efficient fine-tuning for real-time customer-service deployment.

 Applications of LLMs in customer-service QA reveal both strengths and limitations.
 A Swiss telecom study showed that GPT-4 could draft email responses but struggled with multi-step reasoning and hallucinations \citep{wulf2024exploringpotentiallargelanguage}.
 A hybrid system based on ChatGLM2-6B with LangChain, LoRA fine-tuning and reinforcement learning via Proximal Policy Optimization achieved a 74.8\% user acceptance rate, outperforming GPT-4 and baseline models \citep{chat-glm-electronic}.
 Emotion-aware QA systems further improved response relevance and positivity \citep{kdmile}.
 Despite these advances, LLM-based systems continue to face challenges related to scalability, latency and deployment cost.